What You’ll Learn 🖥️

 Coloring

-You can set high and/or low alarm limits for each instrument, which will cause the instrument area to change from the Normal color to the default red color.
-Use checkboxes to activate/deactivate high or low limit detection.
-If enabled, you can enter the alarm level for each.
+You can also set High and/or Low alarm limits for each instrument.
+These limits will cause the instrument area to change from the Normal color to the default Red color when triggered.
+Use the checkboxes to enable or disable high or low limit detection.
+If enabled, you can manually enter the desired alarm threshold values.

-Note that the area of low or high limit color changes to red as a standard.
-If you want to change the limit color simply click on the colored field next to the high or low limit and choose the desired color from the appearing color selector window.
+By default, the alarm zone color is red.
+To change it, click on the colored box next to the high or low limit and select a new color from the color selector window.

 Drawing options

-The analog meter offers five different appearances and can be selected from an Analog meter type list.
-You can choose the wanted meter type from the drop-down list.
+The analog meter offers five different appearance styles, which can be selected from the Analog meter type drop-down list.
+Choose the desired type according to your preference.

 Horizontal and vertical bar graph

-When you select a Horizontal / Vertical bar graph in the design or run mode, the following distinct settings will appear on the left and right parts of the screen:
+When you select a Horizontal or Vertical Bar Graph in Design or Run mode, the following settings will appear on the left and right sides of the screen:

 Values